Science Says Summer Babies Are More Likely To Have This Trait

 Summertime babies come with a lot more than sunshine, school vacations, and lazy beach days.
 Of all the biological and environmental factors that can influence the development of our individuality, science tells us that our birth month may also be one of them.

-University of Connecticut social scientist Mark Hamilton believes there are links to be found between one's personality and the month in which they were born (via Penn State).
+University of Connecticut social scientist Mark Hamilton believes there are links to be found between a person's personality and the month in which they were born (via Penn State).
 While these characteristics won't be universal to all summer babies, studies have revealed patterns that tend to emerge among those born within the summer season.

 Summer babies and mental health